FlowFuse/flowfuse/docs/admin/README.md

 It can be used to create and edit the stacks on the platform.

-With the 0.7 release, you can create a new version of an existing stack via the drop-down menu in the stack table.
+You can create a new version of an existing stack via the drop-down menu in the stack table.
 This allows the platform to notify users that an update is available for their project, allowing them to upgrade the stack at their convenience.